stleerh/cno-observability/README.md

 podman push $IMAGE_TAG
 ```

-You can now test with your CNO following the steps in "Run the Code".
+You can now test with your CNO following the steps in "Test on Existing Cluster".
 The only difference is when you set the image, refer to your CNO on quay.io.

 ```
 oc set image deployment/network-operator -n openshift-network-operator network-operator=quay.io/$(whoami)/cluster-network-operator:dev